JonathanWongcc/WNV_Group4_MIS536/README.md

 #### Column Drop
 Below columns dropped due to insignificance or redundancy of the information.
-- TEST.ID - unique each row
+- Test Id - Primary key to the table
-- BLOCK - specific address
+- Block - Specific address
-- Test.Date - test once a week
+- Test Date - Test once a week, redundant to week column
-- TRAP - trap ID
+- Trap - Trap Id
-- Location - combined Longitude and Latitude
+- Location - Combination of Longitude and Latitude

 ## Models
 The exploration and prediction models are explained under the model section includes Oversampling, GLM, Decision tree, Lift chart and Confusion matrix.

 ## Reports
 #### Mid-Term Reports